beefoo/lclabs-jfp24/README.md

 In *Object Detection Model Evaluation*, we go through the testing we did with five different object detection models and explain why we chose to work with the Faster R-CNN object detection model.

-**Note:** Because of its public and governmental nature, the Library cannot work with paid proprietary tools.
-As such, we were limited to tools that are free.
+**Note:** Because of the public and governmental nature of the Library and given time constraints, we chose to opt for tools that were free to use.

 [Object Detection Model Evaluation](documentation-aids/object-detection-model-evaluation.pdf)